-- There is no question that money serves as a unit of account, that is, as a common measure of the value of all goods and services. - However, when it comes to thinking about the value of goods and services over time, taking inflation (or deflation) of prices into account, casual empiricism suggests that individuals frequently think in nominal or "current dollar" terms, rather than in real or "constant dollar" terms as is assumed in economic theories. - Examples: - Stock exchanges report performance in nominal terms. - Many wage and debt contracts are not indexed to inflation though indexation is trivial. - Movie box office: All-time record: Avatar (2009).
-Inflation-adjusted the winner is Star Wars Episode IV: A New Hope (1977). - Of course, it remains possible that adjustments for inflation are still made, but casual empiricism suggests otherwise.
+- There is no question that money serves as a unit of account, that is, as a common measure of the value of all goods and services. - However, when it comes to thinking about the value of goods and services over time, taking inflation (or deflation) of prices into account, casual empiricism suggests that individuals frequently think in nominal or "current dollar" terms, rather than in real or "constant dollar" terms as is assumed in economic theories. - Examples: - Stock exchanges report performance in nominal terms. - Many wage and debt contracts are not indexed to inflation though indexation is trivial. - Movie box office: All-time non-inflation adjusted record: Avatar (2009).
+Inflation-adjusted, the winner is Gone with the Wind (1939). - Of course, it remains possible that adjustments for inflation are still made, but casual empiricism suggests otherwise.
 Irving Fisher (1928) wrote a whole book on the subject, The Money Illusion.